From “Spiritus Monday Morning,” Bern’s line:

 November!

-The next time you re-read St. Aubyn’s Some Hope—we won’t provide excerpts, or give you page numbers or point to where the scenes occur, because it would spoil your delight of discovery—but the next time you read St. Aubyn’s Some Hope, pay some attention to the mention of swans, and later the mention of gulls.
+The next time you re-read St. Aubyn’s Some Hope — we won’t provide excerpts, or give you page numbers or point to where the scenes occur, because it would spoil your delight of discovery — but the next time you read St. Aubyn’s Some Hope, pay attention to the mention of swans, and later, of gulls.

-Then keep both in the back of your mind when you proceed with Patrick Melrose toward the finish.
+Then keep both in mind as you proceed with Patrick Melrose toward the finish.

 Up the airy mountain,